raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 print(cpu.temperature)
 ```

-For more details about the interface for the Sense HAT and gpiozero libraries, make sure to look at the documentation - this is a really useful resource!
+For more details about the interface for the Sense HAT and gpiozero libraries, make sure to look at the documentation - this is a really useful resource.

 --- collapse ---
 ---